datapartnership/myanmar_economic_monitor/notebooks/nighttime-lights/analysis-2024/README.md

 ## Limitations

 Nighttime lights are a common data source for measuring local economic activity.
 However, it is a proxy that is strongly---although imperfectly---correlated with measures of interest, such as population, local GDP, and wealth.
-Consequently, care must be taken in interpreting reasons for changes in lights.
+Consequently, care must be taken in interpreting reasons for changes in nighttime lights.